Nations and Forest Fires

 One day late in the afternoon someone came running to the office (days without mobile phones or walky-talky radios) and said that a fire had started in the Murugalli coffee area.
 In the plantations, emergencies were everyone’s affair.
 News would go to all those who could be informed, and they all rushed to the aid of the estate which had the problem.
 All who could go would go, regardless of whose estate it was.

 As soon as the runner caught his breath, I put him on the back of my motorcycle to guide me and we were off.
 When I reached the place, I realized that this was a fairly large forest fire.
 There were about thirty of our workers and two supervisors who had been working in the area.
 I marshaled them all and got them to clear a belt and start a counter fire.
 The idea was to burn an area across the direction of the fire and clear it of all inflammable material so that when the main fire reached this place it would simply starve to death.
 We started the counter fires and once the dry stuff was burnt, we beat out the flames with green leafy branches that we had previously cut and kept at hand.
 The main fire was moving very fast as it was being pushed by a tail wind.
-As it came up to us it was our task to ensure that it did not jump the cleared boundary.
+As the fire came up to us it was our task to ensure that it did not jump the cleared boundary.
 Every time a flame jumped the fire boundary, we beat it to death.
-There was no water available where we were, otherwise, we would have also wet as much area as possible as a preventive measure.
-The story didn’t end here but for this article, this is enough.
+There was no water available where we were.
+Otherwise, wetting as much area as possible is also a preventive measure.

 The whole logic of fighting forest fires is about preventing them from starting.
 And if they do start, then trying to prevent them from growing.
 If this is not done, then once a fire grows beyond a certain size, nothing can put it out until everything that can burn has been burnt.
 The fire will die only when everyone and everything is dead.
 And all that is left is ash.